 As one might expect, the Red Terror that Lenin unleashed takes up a considerable portion of the book.
 To be sure, there is one line in there somewhere that says that the White Terror from the imperialist forces was just as bad or worse.
 Elsewhere, there is one line that says that the American CIA has been worse than all of them.
 That doesn’t keep the single-minded Medhurst from raving on throughout the book about the great Mensheviks and the horrible Bolsheviks.

 If one looks carefully, one can find, on page 380, two sentences that validate Lenin and condemn both Martov and Medhurst: “On 17th October Yudenich’s [white army] forces were only twenty five miles from the city [Petrograd].
 On 19th October they were 9 miles away.”
 Despite having taken extreme measures, the Russian revolution almost lost to imperialism!
 The revolution barely survived.

 Armchair socialists, then and now, are forever condemning revolutionaries for taking strong measures.
 But if they hadn’t, they would have made no progress against imperialism.
 Trotsky would have lost to Yudenich at Petrograd.
 Stalin would have lost to Hitler at Stalingrad.
 Castro would have lost to Kennedy at the Bay of Pigs.
 Alternately, if stronger measures had been taken in Chile in 1973, Allende might have prevailed over Kissinger.

-I’m on KNON.org’s “Workers Beat” radio talk show every Saturday at 9AM Central Time.
-I have about 150 podcasts under the name “Workers Beat Extra” there, too.
-If you are curious about what I really think, check out my personal web site
+I”m on knon’s “Workers Beat” radio talk show at 9AM every Saturday.
+Podcasts go up on Wednesdays under name “Workers Beat Extra.”
+If you are curious about what I really think, chcck out my personal page.